Kong/docs.konghq.com/src/gateway/configure/dynamic-plugin-ordering/index.md

       - ...
 ```

-For example, if you'd like to express that PluginA's _access_ phase should
+For example, if you want to express that PluginA's `access` phase should
-run _before_ PluginB's _access_ phase, you would write something like this:
+run _before_ PluginB's `access` phase, you would write something like this:

 ```yaml
 PluginA: